 Adaptive Sports Association hosts Learn to Ski Scholarships with the objective of increasing support for out-of-state, first-time skiers, and snowboarders.
 In turn, these new participants help develop new relationships with recreational therapists, service clubs, support groups, and disability organizations to ensure even more participation in adaptive sports.

 ASA believes this will enhance the lives of an increasing number of people with disabilities by offering a new area of self-fulfillment.
 The statements of the overwhelming majority of past scholarship recipients have convinced us that the testimonial of just one person whose life has been changed by this experience can open the door for many others.

 Scholarships include 4 days of one-on-one adaptive snowsport instruction, lift tickets, all necessary equipment, 5 night of lodging (either volunteer host home or hotel), transportation to Durango, and most meals.

 New Dimensions Program

 Established in 1999, more than 100 individuals with physical disabilities have participated in the New Dimensions Program.
 This program is open to individuals from all over the country with physical disabilities.
-Preference given to first-time adaptive skiers/snowboarders, however this is not a requirement.
+Preference is given to first-time adaptive skiers/snowboarders, however this is not a requirement.

 The New Dimensions Program will be held the following weeks: